 The Company limits its credit risk with regard to bank balance deposits by only dealing with reputable bank and financial institution with strong credit ratings.
-The Company's bank accounts are placed with reputed financial institutions having credit rating of Ba1 as per the recently ratings issued by Moody's Investors Service.
+The Company's bank accounts are placed with a reputed financial institution having appropriate credit rating.